7 Bible Verses for Frustration: Reclaiming God’s Peace

 There’s a time to set aside the dream and go back to the drawing board.

 Are you feeling frustrated today?
-What does God want to show you about this area of your life?
-Is he calling to begin again?
-Follow wherever you sense he is leading you.
+What does God want to show you about this area of your life.

 God wants to work in your life to accomplish what you’ve been unable to do through willpower alone.
 Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence in your life.
 Find this life-changing book as a free eBook on Kindle Unlimited or for 12.99 in print right here.
 (If you do not have Kindle Unlimited, you can try it out with a free three-month trial!)
 This book will transform your life and revitalize your relationship with the Lord!